foodsafetylab/PintoReyes-2024-SCRM/README.md

 Open the R file titled "app - V2.1.R"

 #### Step 3.
-Install the required packages (if needed).
-RStudio can detect this.
+Install the required packages and RTools 4.3 (if needed).
+RStudio can detect required packages and automatically install them if needed.

 #### Step 4.
 Click "Run App" (top right corner)